gwu-montreal/know-your-rights/copy-src/en/01-text.md

 Your status is determined by the following six criteria:

-- subordination to an employer
+1. Subordination to an employer.
+You are likely an employee if your employer:
+    * Determines the conditions of your hiring and firing
+    * Sets your schedule and decides where you will work
+    * Defines your tasks and work methods
+    * Manages your activities
+    * Controls the execution of your work
+    * Is able take disciplinary action against you
-- financial liability
+2. Financial liability
+    * Freelancers must cover their own business operating costs, and can make profits and losses
+    * Employees generally assume no financial risk
-- ownership of tools
+3. Ownership of tools
+    * Freelancers supply their own tools
+    * Employees generally use tools owned by their employer
-- whether your work is integral to the activities of your work provider
+4. Whether your work is integral to the activities of your work provider
+    * Freelancers’ work is generally not integral
-- whether your work ends upon achieving a specific result
+5. Whether your work ends upon achieving a specific result
+    * Freelancers are hired to achieve a specific result and have freedom to determine how they will achieve that result
+    * Employees are usually hired for a period of time
-- the agreement between you and your work provider
+6. The agreement between you and your work provider
+    * Different aspects of your contract affect classification
+    * Does your contract refer to you as an employee or an independent contractor? (note: this alone does not determine status)
+    * If you receive severance pay, or are eligible for your employers’ health benefits package, you are also more likely to be considered an employee

+Note that different entities (the CRA, CNESST, the courts) may come to different conclusions in determining whether a worker is an independent contractor (freelancer) or employee.

 ## Crunch and Overtime